Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

-## Step 4: Write a helper function for formatting time
+## Step 4 Write a helper function for formatting time

-For this next step, we need to create a special helper function for taking seconds as an argument, and then converting total seconds into minutes and seconds.
+**Here's our helper function for taking seconds as an argument and converting them into minutes and seconds.**

 ```javascript
 function formatTime(seconds) {